 I am a long time lurker and have now decided to finally do a build thread on my 72 BMW 2002.
 Up in Canada clean 2002’s are not easy to find so I consider myself very lucky for ending up with this particular car.
 The previous owner’s uncle bought it new and it remained in the family until I took ownership.
 It came with the original keys, manuals, and is a factory air conditioned car.
 Needless to say I am quite pleased!
-When I first came out to look at the car, it had been sitting, unrunning, for 15 years in a garage, it looked a little sad.
-Since its a 2002 it does come with rust, but its a very straight unmolested car!
+When I first came out to look at the car, it had been sitting, unrunning, for 15 years in a garage.
+It looked a little sad.
+Since its a 2002 it does come with rust, but overall its a very straight unmolested car!
 Exaclty what I wanted.
-My goal for this car is too get a little more power, a little more low, a little more comfort and then drive the hell out of it.
-So here is how I found her.
+My goal for this car is too have a more powerful, reliable, cruising car that I can drive the wheels off of.
+This is how it was sitting for the last 15 years..

 Cleaned the engine up and put a new fuel pump in and it runs beautifully!
 So needless to say I had to drive her around.